Composing MPC with LQR and Neural Network for Amortized Efficiency and Stable Control: Theoretical Analysis

 From Theorem 13.1 in~\cite{borrelli2017predictive}, we are ready to state the condition in the following theorem. \begin{theorem}[Fail-Free MAMPC] If there exists some nonnegative function $\gamma: \mathbb{X}_{0} \rightarrow \mathbb{R}_{+}$ such that

 then the closed-loop system

-with $\vec{x}[0] = \vec{x}_{0} \in \mathbb{X}_{0}$ is locally asymptotically stable in $\mathbb{X}_{0}$ without violating any constraints in the original MPC problem~\eqref{eq:mpc}. \end{theorem} \begin{proof} The proof of the theorem is a direct application of Theorem 13.1 in~\cite{borrelli2017predictive}. \end{proof} Note that inequality conditions~\eqref{eq:nn-bound} are typically verified through sampling and interpolation \cite{borrelli2017predictive}, which makes this approach only suitable for relatively simple, moderately sized problems.
-Besides, the above condition is only a sufficient condition, for which we can safely discard the fail-safe MPC mode.
-Other methods are possible.
-For example, \cite{richards2018lyapunov,chen2021learning} have proposed methods to verify the stability of a NN controller using Lyapunov approaches.
+with $\vec{x}[0] = \vec{x}_{0} \in \mathbb{X}_{0}$ is locally asymptotically stable in $\mathbb{X}_{0}$ without violating any constraints in the original MPC problem~\eqref{eq:mpc}. \end{theorem} \begin{proof} The proof of the theorem is a direct application of Theorem 13.1 in~\cite{borrelli2017predictive}. \end{proof} Note that the inequality conditions in~\eqref{eq:nn-bound} are typically verified through sampling and interpolation \cite{borrelli2017predictive}, which makes this approach only suitable for relatively simple, moderately sized problems.
+Besides, the above theorem is only a sufficient condition and other sufficient conditions are possible too.
+For example, see~\cite{richards2018lyapunov,chen2021learning}.

-Last but not least, we emphasize that the above analysis does not impose any condition on the approximation error of the NN.
-In fact, so long as the NN has the right input and output dimension, the corresponding MAMPC will be closed-loop stable, even if the weights of the NN are \textit{random}.
+Last but not least, we emphasize that \textit{all} the analysis above does not impose any condition on the approximation error of the NN.
+So long as the NN has the right input and output dimensions, the corresponding MAMPC will be closed-loop stable, even if the weights of the NN are \textit{random}.
 In the worst case, MAMPC reduces to a hybrid controller consisting of just the MPC and the LQR, where the NN mode will never be invoked.
-This reduced hybrid controller is identical to one proposed in~\cite{michalska1993robust}.
+This reduced hybrid controller is virtually identical to the one proposed in~\cite{michalska1993robust}, despite of having slightly different running time performance.